KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 This module blocks strangers not in your roster (also known as a Contact/Buddy List).

 #### [XEP-0124](https://xmpp.org/extensions/xep-0124.html): bosh
-Enable BOSH clients, also known as "Jabber over HTTP".
+Enable BOSH clients, also known as "Jabber over HTTP" available at `https://im.koderoot.net/http-bind`.

 #### [XEP-0280](https://xmpp.org/extensions/xep-0280.html): carbons
 Message Carbons allows users to maintain a shared and synchronized view of all conversations across all your online clients and devices.